 A home renovation can be an exciting time.
 Thinking about your new space, putting together inspiration boards, and working on new designs bring an enjoyable change of pace from the regular routine.
 However, anyone who has taken on a renovation will tell you that it will temporarily disrupt your life.
 And, the more thought you can give to the project ahead of time, the better.

 Home renovations vary depending on how many rooms are being redone.
 Many people have a spare room in their home that they just want to re-purpose.
 They envision a home gym, an office, or a library in place of an unused space full of boxes.
-One-room projects are naturally not as challenging as a kitchen redo or a full-home renovation.
+One-room projects are naturally not as challenging as a kitchen remodel or a full-home renovation.
 While bigger projects can have a wonderfully positive impact on lifestyle, and they should be looked forward to, they are not to be taken lightly.

 Regardless of the size of the project, there is the same obstacle to face at the beginning.
 What do you do with your stuff in the meantime?
 This is where we come in.
 A storage unit space can do wonders for your peace of mind through a renovation project.
 Having somewhere secure to keep your belongings, out of the way and out of mind, will allow you to focus on your work and family commitments and any contributions you may be adding to the project.

 Our customers have found that a storage unit is ideal for during a renovation for one other important reason: construction dust.
 This inevitable result of any construction project can wreak havoc on valuable furniture, fabrics, and electronics.
 Even with a great contractor and a conscientious crew (and even if the renovator is you), there will always be dust.

 Anyone who has tackled a home renovation project will tell you that it’s a big deal.
 The bigger the project, the more important it is that there is a plan for the belongings that need to be removed from the space in order to do the renovations.
 As experts in the field of storage, we offer these tips for your next renovation project: